SequAna-Ukon/VTK_CF/README.md

 - Using Conda environments to install programs and packages
 - Working with Docker images in Singularity
 - Working with core bioinformatic tools to perform:
-    - access of archived sequencing data
+    - access to archived sequencing data
     - sequencing pre-processing and quality control
     - sequence analysis
 - Workflow management with Nextflow